 If a trademark or brand name is already registered or applied by someone and you were willing to apply the same it is highly recommended that one must consult to a trademark attorney before applying such a trademark as this could lead to future legal complications and one need to check the following:

-As trademarks can be applied by many persons but there are certain advantages of having a trademark attorney for trademark filing.
+As trademark scan be applied by many persons but there are certain advantage of having a trademark attorney for trademark filing.
 A few of the following advantages are as follows:

 A person who is has attended the age of 21 and is a law graduate and enrolled with a Bar Council can register himself with Trademark Department for trademark filing and attending the matters on behalf of his clients.